Hair Trace Elements Environmental and Archeological Studies

 Archeological Studies

-We were contacted by our Korean representatives (TEI Korea) about performing hair element testing on mummified remains that were unearthed during excavations in South Korea.
+We were contacted by our Korean representatives about performing hair element testing on mummified remains unearthed during excavations in South Korea.
 The first study involved a child approximately 5 years of age who lived during the 16th century.
-Korean societies did not intentionally mummify bodies, however due to the burial practices and the climatic conditions of the region and the type of burial casket used the body was well preserved.
-Based upon the type of burial and clothing it was concluded that the child may have been from a royal family.
+Due to burial practices and climatic conditions, the body was well preserved.
+The resulting mineral analysis revealed extensive heavy metals as well as some nutrient minerals that were at potentially toxic levels.

 Korean child mummy holds clues to disease